bcarpenter7/blog-react-final/Unit_3/2-mern-infrastructure/2.1-intro-spas-and-mern-stack/README.md

 With AJAX, the server responds to an HTTP request with an HTTP response that usually contains a JSON payload in the response body.

-Because the request was sent via code, and the response handled via code, the browser has no reason to reload the page!
+Because the request was sent via code, and the response handled via code, the browser won't reload the page!

 ### Concept 2: Client-Side Routing